FriendsOfTYPO3/extension_builder/Documentation/Installation/Index.rst

 ===========

-If you are working with a TYPO3 installation that does not use Composer, install the extension in the Extension Manager:
+If you are working with a TYPO3 installation that does not use Composer, install the extension in the Extension Manager as follows:

 -  Navigate to :guilabel:`Admin Tools > Extensions > Get Extensions`.
 -  Click on :guilabel:`Update now`